mstocco/mariostoc.co/content/traininglog/20220403-ironman2022-21weeksout.md

 I feel like I was **ROLLING**

-I finished the week with my lumbar feeling a bit better but a bothersome niggle in my right deltoid.
+I finished the week with my lumbar feeling a bit better but a bothersome niggle in my right deltoid has set in.
+I got my scheduled workouts done per the plan but mobility was informal sessions throughout the week.

+[Saturday](javascript:flick('sat'); ended up being a bigger ride than on paper.

+I am looking forward to [next week](ironman2022-20weeksout) to find out how well I absord this week.

 ![Above Matheson Lake](/assets/jpg/IMG_4067-977x550.jpeg GALLOPING GOOSE TRAIL)